Examine economic and social development in the cultural context of Vietnam, one of Asia's most dynamic and rapidly changing countries.

-Loc is vice president of Hoa Sen University and was previously dean of Culture, Languages, and Tourism.
+Loc was vice president of Hoa Sen University and was previously dean of Culture, Languages, and Tourism.
 He earned his PhD in comparative literature at the University of Massachusetts Amherst (2011).
 His research includes translation theories and issues of gender in cultural and postcolonial studies.
 He has taught international literatures, the Vietnam War in film and literature, and translation theories.
 He translated Judith Butler’s Frames of War (Verso, 2009) and Edwin Gentzler’s Translation and Identity in the Americas (2009).
 His article “Western Others and Other Westerns” appeared in Re-Engendering Translation, edited by Christopher Larkosh (St. Jerome, 2011).

 Nguyen Luu Bao Doan, PhD

 Doan received his doctorate in urban and regional planning and design from the University of Maryland and a master’s in public affairs from Indiana University and is full-time lecturer in the Department of Economic Development at the University of Economics in Ho Chi Minh City.
 Doan teaches and researches land use policies, urban economics, and innovation for inclusive development.
 He has published in Urban Studies, Environment and Planning B: Planning and Design, Economic Development Quarterly, and Vietnamese Journal of Urbanism.
 He is developing a phone app providing accessibility maps for people with disabilities.

 Hoài holds a PhD and an MA in economics from the University of Colombo in Sri Lanka (Dutch-Sri Lanka Program).
 He holds a BS in national economy planning from the University of Economics in Ho Chi Minh City.
 Hoài is the vice rector at the University of Economics in Ho Chi Minh City and co-instructor for the University’s case studies for policy analysis course, the analytical methods course, and development finance.